Divorce in Iowa (2026)

 For a broader understanding of the divorce process, see our complete guide to divorce.

 Under Iowa Code Section 598.2, at least one spouse must have been a resident of Iowa for at least one year before filing the petition for dissolution, unless the other spouse is an Iowa resident and was personally served within the state.
-This one-year requirement is among the longer residency periods in the country.
-The petition is filed in the district court of the county where either spouse resides.
+This one-year requirement is among the longer residency periods in the country, in contrast to states like Idaho (six weeks) or Hawaii (three months).

 Iowa recognizes only one ground for dissolution: that the breakdown of the marriage relationship to the extent that the legitimate objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.
 This is set forth in Iowa Code Section 598.17.
 The court does not require proof of specific misconduct.
 If either spouse testifies that the marriage has broken down, and the court is satisfied that this is the case after a reasonable attempt at reconciliation (or that such efforts would be futile), the court will grant the dissolution.